medusa-ui/hydra-medusa-showcase/README.md

-# hydra-medusa-showcase
-Showcase Hydra and Medusa
+# Showcase Hydra and Medusa

+A `Hydra` application with 3 connected `Medusa` applications.

+## Tests

+Selenide integration tests